 The RNA is a rank-free membership organisation primarily for serving and former serving RN personnel and their families who are proud of their Naval Service.
 With our central tenets of Unity, Loyalty, Patriotism and Comradeship, we seek to maintain the naval ethos and enjoy sharing experiences with like-minded people while supporting each other when needed.
 The RNA was established in 1950 and recognised with a Royal Charter in 1954.

 Never more so has the wellbeing of our members been at the forefront of our resolve to look out for each other and deliver programmes which meet the identified needs of our membership, both serving and retired.

 The EM project lead is a new two day per week national role for one year, minimum.
 It will be an integral part of a small, Portsmouth based RNA Central Office (CO) team reporting to the General Secretary (CEO); principally, it will help us to launch and develop our Shipmates & Oppos (S&O 2.0) mentoring programme, linking better those serving RNA members leaving and seeking with veterans already in work.
-Start date negotiable, preferred late February 2022, with a first year Grant report deadline of 30 March 2023.
+Start date negotiable, preferred late February /early March 2022, with a first year Grant report deadline of 30 March 2023.

 The appointment is needed because we aim across the team to: